IMPORTANT

 • Never use products inside the home that generate dangerous levels of carbon monoxide.
 Such products include generators, barbecues, propane heaters and charcoal.

 After a wildfire, we work to restore power as quickly and safely as possible.
 As part of this process, we may need to cut down trees that pose a safety risk.
 Tree branches and limbs smaller than four inches in diameter are chipped and hauled away or cut into smaller pieces and spread on site.
 Wood that is larger than four inches in diameter remains in a safe position on site.
+It belongs to the property owner.

-We are offering to address the wood from the 2020 and 2021 wildfires.
-For questions about wood management for other vegetation programs, please call 1-800-743-5000.
+For questions about wood management for other vegetation programs, please call 1-877-660-6789.

 PG&E is assisting customers affected by the Carr or Camp Fire by waiving the fee for connecting temporary power.
 PG&E's Building and Renovation Services Department is the customers' point of contact for applying for power.